fbagirov/genai/genai_rag_citations/README.md

 # To add your documents
-Add a new folder (private_docs) and re-run the steps 5 and 6 above.
+1. Add a new folder (private_docs)
+2. re-run step 5 (make sure you are not including scanned PDFs.
+If you do, it's better to copy and past the text into a txt and save it to the folder)
+3. re-run step 6 with your own question

 ## Architecture
 ```